 Where is GLA found?

 - Breast milk

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of essential omega 3 fatty acids and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind essential omega-3 fatty acids and has acknowledged the following claims:

-- EPA* and DHA* contributes to normal heart function
+- EPA* and DHA* contribute to normal heart function

 * Min.
 250 mg of EPA / DHA per day